magento/devdocs/guides/v2.1/config-guide/elasticsearch/es-config-stopwords.md

 *	<a href="https://www.elastic.co/guide/en/elasticsearch/guide/current/stopwords-performance.html" target="_blank">Stopwords and Performance</a>

 ## Configure stopwords {#config-stopwords}
 Elasticsearch stopwords are located in the `<your Magento install dir>/vendor/magento/module-elasticsearch/etc/stopwords` directory.
-Magento ships with one `.csv` file containing stopwords for our default locales and an additional file, `default.csv`, which has stopwords for any locale that is not represented by another `.csv` file.
+Magento ships with one `.csv` file containing stopwords for our default locales and an additional file, `stopwords.csv`, which has stopwords for any locale that is not represented by another `.csv` file.

 The default lifetime for stopwords file cache is 15 minutes.